bimdata/javascript-api-client/docs/IfcApi.md

 ## createBuildingDeprecated

-> Building createBuildingDeprecated(cloudPk, ifcPk, projectPk)
+> Building createBuildingDeprecated(cloudPk, ifcPk, projectPk, storeyBuildingRequest)

 Create a building of a model